smaxtec/sxapi/pull_request_template.md

 # Summary - *The What* #
 **DO** - I've added a feature to the foobar pipeline which is responsible for filtering the signal of activity_raw.
 It includes data preparation and signal processing as well as tests.
-For more background, see details ticket #JIRA-123.
+For more background, see details ticket or issue #api-123

-**DONT** - Support for #JIRA-123
+**DONT** - Support for Tickets or Issues #api-123

 # Purpose - *The Why* #
 **DO** - These changes will reduce error and enable subsequent statistical model training.
-Without them, noise is to big to process the signal further
+Without them, noise is to big to process the signal further.

 **DONT** - Obviously necessary.
-See #JIRA-123

 # Magic - *The How* (Optional)